Eric-Ness/NewsAnalysisBSkyPoster/README.md

 - **Content Similarity Detection**: Avoids posting articles too similar to recent posts
 - **Paywall Detection**: Identifies and skips articles behind paywalls
 - **URL History Tracking**: Maintains a record of previously posted URLs to avoid duplicates
-- **Automated Social Media Posting**: Posts to BlueSky with article preview and link
+- **Multi-Platform Posting**: Posts to BlueSky and Twitter with article preview and link
+- **Social Post Storage**: Stores complete post metadata for embed rendering on third-party sites
 - **Database Integration**: Works with a SQL Server database to track articles and update status

 ## Project Structure